-The Scholastic Summer Reading Challenge is a free, online reading program designed to help students turn the “summer slide”—the learning loss which can occur over the summer months—into a “summer leap” by discovering the joy and magic of reading for fun.
+The Scholastic Read-a-Palooza Summer Reading Challenge is a free, online reading program designed to help students turn the “summer slide”—the learning loss which can occur over the summer months—into a “summer leap” by discovering the joy of reading for fun.

 How It Works

-At the end of the summer, Scholastic will recognize the top school in each state, and the top 10 libraries and top 10 community partners nationwide with the most minutes read.
+At the end of the summer, Scholastic will recognize the top school in each state, and the top 10 libraries and community partners nationwide overall with the most minutes read.
 Click here for the full rules.

 Mark your calendars!

-- Monday, April 9: Pre-registration for educators, librarians and community partners begins!
-Set up your classrooms before the official launch of the Challenge, and hand out students’ login information so students are ready to go!
+- Monday, April 8: Pre-registration begins!
+Set up your classrooms, reading groups, and accounts before the official launch of the Challenge, and hand out login information so kids are ready to go!
 Teachers, before you go on your well-deserved vacations, be sure your students have their usernames and passwords!

-- Monday, May 7: The Scholastic Summer Reading Challenge officially begins.
-Students can start logging their reading minutes!
+- Monday, May 6: The Scholastic Read-a-Palooza Summer Reading Challenge officially begins.
+Kids can start entering their reading minutes!

-- Friday, September 7: The Challenge closes at midnight, and students can no longer log minutes.
+- Friday, September 6: The Challenge closes at midnight, and kids can no longer log minutes.

-- Saturday, September 8-Friday, September 14: Teachers, librarians and community organization leaders can now edit student minutes for better accuracy in their reporting!
+- Saturday, September 7–Friday, September 13: Educators, public librarians and community organization leaders can now edit minutes for better accuracy in their reporting!

-- Wednesday, September 26: Winners announcement!
-The top school in each U.S. state, territory, and the District of Columbia that has logged the most reading minutes will be named the "Best in State" School.
-Special recognition will be given to the top ten libraries and top ten community partner organizations nationwide with the most minutes read!
+- Wednesday, September 25: Winners announcement!
+The top school in each U.S. state, territory (Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, and the Northern Mariana Islands), and the District of Columbia that has logged the most reading minutes will be named the "Best in State" School.
+Special recognition will be given to the top ten libraries and community partner organizations nationwide overall with the most minutes read!
 Click here for full rules.

-Still need help with adding a class, or bulk registering students?
-Don't see your your school/library/community partner organization in our database when creating a new account?
+Need help with registering, adding a class, or bulk registering kids?
+Don't see your school/public library/community partner organization in our database when creating a new account?
 Please contact Customer Service at 1-866-826-8834 or firstname.lastname@example.org.

-Why Participate in the Scholastic Summer Reading Challenge?
+Why Participate in the Scholastic Read-a-Palooza Summer Reading Challenge?